Chak Phra

 Chak Phra takes place in the eleventh lunar month of the traditional Thai lunar calendar on the first day of the waning moon.
-In the Western calendar it usually falls in the month of October.
+In the western calendar it usually falls in the month of October.
 Because the festival is based on a lunar calendar, the exact dates when it takes place change every year.

 The largest celebration takes place in Mueang Surat Thani, along the Tapi River.
-This the festival lasts nine days and nine nights.
+This festival lasts nine days and nine nights.
 Smaller celebrations also take place throughout the south including: Nakhon Si Thammarat, Phatthalung, Pattani, and Ko Samui.

 Etymology

 "Chak" (ชัก) means "to pull" and "Phra" (พระ) can refer to a monk, god, or Buddha image.